Observational window effects on multi-object Reverberation Mapping: Modelling observational window functions

 We use the ICCF method as described by \citet{Peterson1998}, and summarised here.
 The recovered lag and its uncertainty are measured using the flux randomisation and random subset sampling (FR/RSS) method.
 Since the ICCF method does not directly use the flux measurement uncertainties when computing the cross correlation function (CCF), flux randomisation accounts for the uncertainties by shifting the original flux values by Gaussian deviates based on the standard deviation on the fluxes.
 The random subset sampling accounts for the effect of any one flux measurement on the lag measurements, by randomly selecting light curve points with replacement (resulting in a sample $\sim$37\% smaller than the original set).
 Both the continuum and emission-line light curve are altered by this FR/RSS process.
 A CCF is computed with the continuum light curve and the linearly interpolated emission-line light curve, which are cross correlated as a function of time lag.
 The light curve is linearly interpolated at a specified time lag spacing.
 Another CCF is computed using the linearly interpolated continuum light curve and the emission-line light curve.
 The final CCF is the average of these two CCF's.
 The lag is the time at which the peak of the final CCF occurs.

 A cross-correlation peak distribution (CCPD) is obtained with the lags found from 1000 Monte Carlo realisations of FR/RSS.
 The recovered lag is taken to be the median of the CCPD, and the uncertainties are the upper and lower limits which contain 68.27\% of the realisations (equivalent to 1$\sigma$ uncertainties of a normal distribution).
 An example is shown in \autoref{fig:ICCF}.
-The centroid is also commonly used, as recommended by \citet{Peterson2004}, however in this work the peak lag was found to be more accurate and consistent than the centroid lag, when dealing with various CCF shapes (which arise due to varied light curve sampling).
-For example, as shown in \autoref{fig:ICCF}, the centroid was often unable to be computed due to the broad, flat shape of the CCF.
-It can also be seen that the centroid lag tends toward the centre of the lag prior range.
+The centroid measurement is also commonly used, as recommended by \citet{Peterson2004}, which is computed as the median of the CCF values $>0.8r_{\rm max}$ counted out from the peak of the CCF.
+In this work the peak lag was found to be more accurate and consistent than the centroid lag, when dealing with various CCF shapes (which arise due to varied light curve sampling).
+For example, as shown in \autoref{fig:ICCF}, the centroid measurements were often skewed toward the centre of the lag prior range due to the broad, flat shape of the CCF, and our use of a non-negative lag prior.
+We investigate the effect of the lag prior in \ref{sec:prior}.

 When computing the CCF, we use the PyCCF python code \citep{2018ascl.soft05032S}, setting the interpolation grid spacing to be 3 days.
 We set the $r_{\textrm{max}}$ threshold to be 0, and disable the automatic use of the $p$-value test to set the $r_{\textrm{max}}$ threshold.